sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 Speaking of versions, how do we add a new version of our module?
 Glad you asked!

-Let's add a mind-blowing new feature to our `Greetings.pm` module with the following function:
+Let's first add a mind-blowing new feature to our next version by adding a new function to `Greetings.pm`:

 ```